bcgov/bcmaps/cran-comments.md

+## Release summary

+This release is in response to a CRAN request to remove the indirect dependency on `leaflet.extras`, which is scheduled for archival on 2026-02-19.
+We bumped the minimum version of `bcdata` to ensure no dependency chain to `leaflet.extras`.

 ## R CMD check results

 There were no ERRORs, WARNINGs, or NOTEs.

-## CRAN check issues

-There were no CRAN check issues to be fixed.

 ## revdepcheck results